O1 tool steel Vs D2: What are the difference?

 1. Hardness.
 O1 steel and D2 steel have similar working hardness.
 The typical O1 steel hardness is 58–60 HRC.
 D2 steel hardness is 58–61 HRC and can reach 60–62 HRC through heat treatment, even up to 63-64 HRC when produced by Powder Metallurgy (P/M) processing.
 Generally, the O1 steel Rockwell hardness is slightly lower than that of D2.

 2. Strength.
 O1 has a yield strength of 829 MPa (758 MPa UTS).
-Its compression yield strength was higher than D2 steel.
+Its compression yield strength was higher than that of D2 steel.
 The yield strength of D2 is 411 MPa (350 MPa UTS), and the tensile strength (UTS) is 758 MPa.

 3. Toughness.
 Compared with O1, D2 has lower toughness.
 The large amount of carbides in D2 steel reduces its toughness.